Sports Education Volunteer Project in Fiji - Sigatoka

 During school exams or holidays, all volunteers will be placed in either the Construction and Renovation project, Kindergarten project or participate in Kids Club where you can expect to teach sports education on Fridays and general teaching on a theme such as healthy living, for the rest of the week.

-Why do Sports Education volunteering in Fiji with IVHQ?
+Why do Sports Education volunteering in Sigatoka with IVHQ?

 When you volunteer on the Sports Education project in Fiji you’ll be adding value to the local community, while also developing personally and professionally by: